apache/echarts-handbook/contents/en/basics/import.md

 // Features like Universal Transition and Label Layout import { LabelLayout, UniversalTransition } from 'echarts/features';
 // Import the Canvas renderer
-// Note that introducing the CanvasRenderer or SVGRenderer is a required step import { CanvasRenderer } from 'echarts/renderers';
+// Note that including the CanvasRenderer or SVGRenderer is a required step import { CanvasRenderer } from 'echarts/renderers';

 // Register the required components